 SAFESEAS localization is automatically run as a part of the full AWIPS localization that is done after an AWIPS build is installed.
 An office should not need to run SAFESEAS localization manually unless unusual, severe problems (such as the corruption of the files produced by SAFESEAS localization) occur.
-If you never try to manually edit those files except by using the GUIs provided with SAFESEAS, then you probably will never have to run SAFESEAS localization manually.
+If you never try to edit those files except by using the SAFESEAS application, then you probably will never have to run SAFESEAS localization manually.